A Filcro Media Staffing media technology executive search

 Director Engineering and New Technology (DENT)

 The Vice President of Network Technology Distribution (VPNTD) was referred to Filcro Media Staffing from corporate human resources.
-The VPNTD had searched for over six months through other executive search firms and was unable to identify an appropriate Sr. Director.
-Filcro Media Staffing was called in when the situation became critical for the Network(s) distribution and MSO properties based on affiliate adaptation deadlines of proprietary broadcast signal assimilation and dissemination.
+Filcro Media Staffing was called in when the situation became critical for the Network(s) distribution, MSO properties and Cable TV Networks based on affiliate adaptation deadlines of proprietary technology to the affiliates global distribution partners.

-With synthesizing technology through the entire global distribution chain form NOC to Affiliate(s) being of timely and paramount importance based on set-top-box (STB) and new CODEC roll-out, Time Warner required aggressive, creative and media focused recruitment indicative of Filcro Media Staffing’s recruiting modality and efficacy.
+Synthesizing technology through the entire global distribution chain form NOC to Affiliate(s) was of timely and paramount importance based on set-top-box (STB) and CODEC roll-out, Time Warner required aggressive, creative and media focused recruitment indicative of Filcro Media Staffing’s recruiting modality and efficacy.

 It was the consensus of FMS-TF that a national search was not required based on Tony Filson’s knowledge of technology succession planning at two “ideal environments” to draw from that were located in New York City.
 However, additional national candidates sourced with proper technology leadership experience were also presented by Filcro Media Staffing to assure success if the “ideals” could not be attracted from within New York City based on a perceived compensation issue that ultimately was moot.